-Householding: To reduce expenses, each Fund mails only one copy of the Prospectus and each annual and semi-annual report to those addresses shared by two or more accounts.
-If you wish to receive individual copies of these documents, please call the Funds at 1-833-RECURRENT (1-833-732-8773) on days the respective Fund is open for business or contact your financial institution.
-Each Fund will begin sending you individual copies thirty days after receiving your request.
+Householding: To reduce expenses, the Fund mails only one copy of the Prospectus and each annual and semi-annual report to those addresses shared by two or more accounts.
+If you wish to receive individual copies of these documents, please call the Fund at 1-833-RECURRENT (1-833-732-8773) on days the Fund is open for business or contact your financial institution.
+The Fund will begin sending you individual copies thirty days after receiving your request.